PgBiel/typst-diagbox/examples/example.typ

 ]

-If your table has a custom `inset` property, make sure to pass it along:
+If your table has a custom `inset` (inner padding) property, make sure to pass it along:

 ```typ
 #let third_column_size = 5em;